Friday, September 25, 2009

 A Tale of Two Cities (1936)

-The plot is likely familiar to many of you, but here is a brief overview.
-The film begins with Lucie Manette (the charming Elizabeth Allan) returning to France to be reunited with her father, who has been imprisoned in the Bastille and is now a free man but a bit disoriented and helpless.
+The plot may likely be familiar to many of you, but here is a brief overview.
+The film begins with Lucie Manette (the charming Elizabeth Allan, who is marvelously lit here to enhance her beauty) returning to France to be reunited with her father, who has been imprisoned in the Bastille for eighteen years and is now a free man but a bit disoriented and helpless.
 The revolution, at least in terms of the strong feelings against the aristocracy, has already begun in Paris, and events such as the accidental death of a child who is hit by the carriage of the Marquis St. Everymonde (Basil Rathbone, later to be best known for his portrayal of Sherlock Holmes) only add to the growing distaste for the rule by the wealthy, the members of which seem increasingly out of touch with the reality of everyday life.

-The Marquis' nephew, played by Donald Woods, changes his name to Charles Darnay and tries to distance himself from his uncle's way of life.
-The uncle had already disowned Charles because of their differences of opinion and had even planned to have his nephew arrested.
+The Marquis' nephew, played by the always reliable Donald Woods, changes his name to Charles Darnay and tries to distance himself from his uncle's way of life.
+The uncle had already disowned Charles because of their differences of opinion about the poor in France and had even planned to have his nephew arrested.
 Charles falls in love with Lucie, but before the story can have a happy ending, Charles is hauled into court on suspicion of having incriminating British documents.
 He has Ronald Coleman's Sydney Carton as his attorney, and even though his character seems to be drunk for most of the picture, Coleman manages to find the heart at the center of his world-weary lawyer.
-It's particularly touching to see how much he feeds his unrequited love for Lucy into his defense of Darnay.
+It's particularly touching to see how much he feeds his unrequited love for Lucie into his defense of Darnay.
+He even seems, at times, to be reformed from his drinking thanks to his contact with her.

 The film has numerous moments meant to show the gap between the wealthy citizens of Paris and the impoverished regular people.
-One moment has the poor swiping food that had been meant for dogs, so hungry are they.
+One moment occurs when a cask of wine falls into the street and bursts open, and people begin drinking from the broken bits in the street.
+Another scene has the poor swiping food that had been meant for the dogs of the wealthy, so hungry are they.
 This is all meant as a backdrop to the French Revolution, of course, an event that seems to have horrified Dickens himself, given the severity with which he portrays the members of the revolution.
 For example, Madame DeFarge's desire to see Lucie Manette (now Darnay) and her child killed in order to exact even more retribution for her family's past mistreatment is meant to show just how blinded many people became to the depths of their bloodlust.

 Interestingly, A Tale of Two Cities was actually released in 1935, but it was nominated for Best Picture of 1936.
 Maybe its December 25 release date made it eligible for the later year.
 I don't think the film would have won in 1935 either, a year that was filled with other literary adaptations like David Copperfield and Les Miserables and A Midsummer Night's Dream.
 The eventual winner for 1936 was The Great Ziegfeld, another big-budget film but with musical sequences (and released by the same studio, MGM).
 Adaptations of Dickens novels have been nominated several times for Best Picture over the years but have never won.
 Now they seem to be relegated to occasional BBC miniseries productions with airings on PBS.